About Gabriela

 Q: Why did you decide to get your MBA?

-A: After college and my year as Miss Massachusetts, I ended up at an e-commerce startup, where I was working at building out their operations, handling customer service, and refining processes.
+A: After college and my year as Miss Massachusetts, I worked at an e-commerce startup, where I was working at building out their operations, handling customer service, and refining processes.
 Because of the impact of my work, the owner said to me, “You're really good at business.
 I think you should consider getting an MBA.”
-After reflecting on that advice, I agreed that an MBA would be the best way to pursue a career in DEI-related consulting because it would expose me to the knowledge I needed for my entrepreneurship journey and prepare me for the unpredictable situations my clients would face.
+After reflecting on that advice, I agreed that an MBA would be the best way to pursue a career in consulting because it would expose me to the knowledge I needed for my entrepreneurship journey and prepare me for the unpredictable situations my clients would face.

 I decided to apply to Northeastern because it had been my dream school when I was first applying to colleges.
 I couldn't afford to attend as an undergraduate, but this was my second chance.
 The minute I was accepted to the Part-Time MBA program, I called my high school guidance counselor and said, “I may have been delayed, but I was not denied!”
 I really am grateful to be at Northeastern—it has a reputation for being on the cutting edge and always looking to improve.

-Q: What concentration are you pursuing?
+Q: What concentration did you pick?

 Q: What are your future goals, and how will your MBA degree help you reach them?